 The Cosmic Microwave Background Radiation (CMB)

-After about 380,000 years, the temperature descended to around 3000 Kelvin, and the electromagnetic force became effective, binding electrons with nuclei to form atoms, a process called recombination by cosmologists.
-Photons now were no longer deflected by electrons and the universe became transparent, although the number of photons was still far too low for space to be called luminous.
-That radiation, which was emitted in all directions, is still “visible” today.[ref]Since it is in the microwave frequency, we cannot really see it. [/ref] This Cosmic Microwave Background Radiation (CMB) is light from 13.3 Gya.
+After about 380,000 years, the temperature of the universe descended to around 3000 Kelvin, and the electromagnetic force bound electrons with nuclei to form atoms, a process called recombination by cosmologists.
+The binding of electrons in atoms was equivalent to a phase change (like, say, water freezing to ice) and is considered as such by physicists.
+Photons now were no longer deflected by electrons and the universe became transparent, although the number of photons was so low that it was still dark and there were not yet any stars to make more light.
+The photon radiation was emitted in all directions and is still “visible” today.[ref]Since it is in the microwave frequency, we cannot really see it. [/ref] This Cosmic Microwave Background Radiation (CMB) is light from 13.3 Gya.

 When we look up into the sky, we are looking into the past, because of the time light from distant celestial objects takes to reach us.
 But because the universe was opaque until 380 Ky ABB, we can see no farther back than that.
 The most distant light we can detect is composed of the remnants of radiation emitted then, now reduced now reduced by the expansion of space to microwave frequencies.